SrivathsanSivakumar/Eye-State-Detection-with-RyzenAI/README.md

-# Eye State Classification using RyzenAI with MobileNetV2, ResNet50 and A Custom CNN
+# Eye State Classification using RyzenAI with MobileNetV2, MobileNetV3 and ResNet50

 ## Introduction